syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     'Find all inline content controls by Title and Tag.
     Dim inlineContentControls As List(Of Entity) = document.FindAllItemsByProperties(EntityType.InlineContentControl, propertyNames, propertyValues)

-    'Iterates the inline content controls and remove the inline content controls.
+    'Iterate the inline content controls and remove the inline content controls.
     For i = 0 To inlineContentControls.Count - 1
         Dim inlineContentControl As InlineContentControl = TryCast(inlineContentControls(i), InlineContentControl) inlineContentControl.OwnerParagraph.ChildEntities.Remove(inlineContentControl)